foolmarks/images_to_tfrec/README.md

 tar -xvf caffe_ilsvrc12.tar.gz --skip-old-files val.txt
 ```

-5. Run the make_tfrec.py script which will
+5. Run the make_tfrec.py script which will create 10 tfrecord files in a folder called 'tfrecords'.
+The files will be named data_0.tfrecord to data_9.tfrecord.

 ```python
 python -u make_tfrec.py \